freshworks/crayons/packages/crayons-core/src/components/icon/readme.md

    Go through the docs to understand the various props it supports.
 2. Providing icon-support for crayons-system components and also exposing crayons-icon set/tooling for public use.
 3. Icons can convey all sorts of semantic meaningful information rather than just being decorational.
-In order to keep icons on the` accessibility tree`, just pass the 'label' props and fw-icon handles the assistive sr-compliance.
+In order to keep icons on the` accessibility tree`, just pass the `label` props and fw-icon does the a11y attribute mapping.
-4. Enable `Crayons-Icon lib` to support external icon libraries.
+4. Enable `Crayons-Icon` as an iconlib to support external icon libraries.
 You can register/unregister external icon libraries and also apply mutation to all/selected icons.
    See usage docs.

 ## Examples Live